V-Sekai/manuals/demo_to_game/001_push.md

 ## Pulling Elements for User Interaction

 After instantiation, these elements will be pulled for user interaction.
-This allows users to interact with the colliders and per bone capsules within the virtual environment.
+This allows users to interact with the colliders and per-bone capsules within the virtual environment.